 ITS works around the clock to provide a reliable technology infrastructure capable of adapting to the evolving needs of the USC community.
 Email and directory services support more than 75,000 users who exchange approximately 12 million messages daily.
 The Customer Support Center handles roughly 71,000 computer-related concerns from faculty, students, and staff per year.

 Center for High-Performance Computing and Communications (HPCC)

 ITS provides faculty and student researchers with world-class computing and communications resources through its Center for High-Performance Computing and Communications (HPCC).
-The center supports research groups in a variety of disciplines, including astronomy, civil and environmental engineering, computational biology, epigenomics, linguistics, materials science, pharmacology, and structural seismology.
+The center supports research groups in a wide variety of disciplines, including astronomy, civil and environmental engineering, computational biology, earth sciences, epigenetics, health sciences, linguistics, materials science, natural language translation, and pharmacology.

 On each cluster, a bidirectional, low-latency fiber network interconnects the nodes, allowing for the development of massive production jobs that require high-speed communications among computational elements.

 The university’s network employs a high-performance 10-gigabit-per-second backbone with redundant connectivity to the commodity Internet via the Los Nettos regional network and to the Internet2 and the National Lambda Rail (NLR) networks via the Corporation for Network Initiatives in California (CENIC) network.
 The primary campus Internet connection is provided by a direct 10-gigabit-per-second connection into a Layer 2 Ethernet switching infrastructure collaboratively maintained by Los Nettos consortium members.

 ITS provides campus facilities with links via local area networks that create a variety of wired communications capabilities, ranging from 10 to 1000 megabits per second in offices, laboratories, classrooms and residence halls.
 Wireless access is provided in most outdoor common areas, libraries, auditoria, campus eateries, and conference rooms.